abloomston/workwithme.guide-myguide/index.md

   - I usually go to the gym before work and I am usually in the office by 10:30am PST.
   	- I am flexible to come into the office (or zoom in) earlier to meet with you
       - Please ask ahead of time!
 If it's late the day before you want an early morning meeting, slack or text me about it just to be sure I'm aware of it.
-  - Meetings are ideal 11am-3pm, the sooner the better.
+  - Meetings are ideal 11am-3pm PST, the sooner the better.

 **When do you prefer to work alone, versus in groups?**